Stage 4 Lung Cancer: Ryan Kuper

 The next week, based on his otherwise overall health, his Urgent Care physician surmised that the pain might be a muscular issue and he was given some ibuprofen and told to get some rest.

-But on January 11, Ryan returned to that same physician with renewed pain and with an increasing deterioration of his ability to breath.
+But on January 11, Ryan returned to that same physician with renewed pain and with an increasing deterioration of his ability to breathe.

 This time, the doctor heard very different lung sounds and the chest x-ray he ordered revealed a sizeable build-up of fluid (pleural effusion) in his right lung.